clux/modul8/docs/api.md

  Note that for huge libraries like jQuery, you may benefit (bandwidth wise) by using the [Google CDN](http://code.google.com/apis/libraries/devguide.html#jquery).
  In general, offsourcing static components to load from a CDN is a good first step to scale your website.
- There is also evidence to suggest that splitting up your files may help the browser finish loading your page faster (the browser can download scripts in parallel), just don't overdo it - HTTP requests are still expensive.
+ There is also evidence to suggest that splitting up your files into a few big chunks may help the browser finish loading your page faster as the browser can download scripts in parallel.
+ However, don't overdo this: HTTP requests are still expensive.
 Two or three JavaScript files for your site should be plenty using HTTP.

+ If you would like to integrate libraries into the require system check out the documentation on `arbiters()` below.

 ### Adding Data